dataout-org/rf_court_cases/sogi_based_crimes/README.md

 * victim_n_died: the number of victims who died as a result of the crime;
 * crime_address: address or place where a crime took place (if known) taken from a case text;
 * crime_description_tags: textual keywords that describe a crime: for example, "murder", "physical violence","threat of physical violence", "blackmailing"; these tags can be used only if there’s evidence in the case text; multiple tags can be used for one case;
-* hate_motive: TRUE or FALSE, if a case contains indicators of a hate crime (according to OSCE guidelines at https://www.osce.org/files/f/documents/1/4/523940.pdf);
+* hate_motive: TRUE or FALSE, if a case contains indicators of a hate crime (according to [OSCE guidelines](https://www.osce.org/files/f/documents/1/4/523940.pdf));
 * victim_sogi_markers: markers indicating victim's sexual orientation and/or gender identity (extracted as is, contains descriminatory language);
 * victim_sogi_source: a source from which sogi info is taken: a victim, accused, witness, judge;
 * notes: textual field with notes;